kalidashodekare14/kalidashodekare14/README.md

 ![banner](https://github.com/user-attachments/assets/c817bff2-109b-4953-a192-b9857b3aa4c4)

 # 💫 About Me :
-Hello, I am Kalidash, working as a web developer.
+Hello, I am Kalidash, working as a MERN Stack & Frontend Developer .
 I am skilled in creating modern applications using HTML, CSS, JavaScript, React, Next.js, Tailwind CSS, Node.js, Express.js, and MongoDB.
 I also enjoy working with new technologies.
 I aspire to become a full-stack developer in the next 5 years.